Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Analytic model

-The \eqs{e2.35} and \eqref{e2.36} encapsulate the concept of choked accretion described in the introduction: the central black hole accretes at a fixed rate given by $\dot{M}_\mathrm{M}$.
+The \eqs{e2.49} and \eqref{e2.50} encapsulate the concept of choked accretion described in the introduction: the central black hole accretes at an essentially fixed rate $\dot{M} \simeq \dot{M}_\mathrm{M}$.
 Whenever the mass injection rate surpasses this limit, the excess flux is ejected from the system as a bipolar outflow at the rate $\dot{M}_\mathrm{ej}$.
-Note in particular that from \eq{e2.36} we can write
+Note in particular that from \eq{e2.50} we can write

-This simple functional dependence of the ratio of ejected to injected mass fluxes on the injection mass rate is shown in Figure~\ref{f13} to compare the analytic model against the results of hydrodynamic numerical simulations.
+This simple functional dependence of the ratio of ejected to injected mass fluxes on the injection mass rate is shown in Figure~\ref{f14} to compare the analytic model against the results of hydrodynamic numerical simulations.

-The present analytic model of choked accretion is fully characterised once the parameters $\mathcal{R}/M$ and $\mathcal{S}/M$ have been fixed.
-Moreover, the model is scale free with respect to the specific values of $M$ and $\rho_0$.
-Note, however, that we can use the result of \eq{e2.35} to recharacterise the model in terms of the more physically meaningful parameter $\dot{M}_\mathrm{in} /\dot{M}_\mathrm{M}$ instead of $\mathcal{S}/M$.
-In this way, the model is described in terms of boundary conditions ($\dot{M}_\mathrm{in}$, $\rho_0$) imposed at $\mathcal{R}$.

-We finally explore the behaviour of the analytic model as a function of the parameters $\mathcal{R}/M$ and $\dot{M}_\mathrm{in}/\dot{M}_\mathrm{M}$.
-In Figure~\ref{f4} we show the dependence on these parameters of the location of the stagnation point $\mathcal{S}$, the maximum velocity attained by the ejected material $V_\mathrm{ej}$ (cf.~Eq.~\ref{e2.23}), and the contrast $\delta$ between the polar and equatorial densities at the injection sphere, i.e.
+Finally, it is interesting to explore the behavior of the analytic model as a function of the parameters $\mathcal{R}$ and $\dot{M}_\mathrm{in}/\dot{M}_\mathrm{M} = \eta\,\Lambda$.
+Note that, as shown in \eq{e2.48}, $\eta\,\Lambda$ is essentially a linear reparametrization of $V_0$ for most of the domain of interest.
+In Figure~\ref{f5} we show the dependence on these parameters of the location of the stagnation point $\mathcal{S}$ (cf.~Eq.~\ref{e2.23}), the maximum velocity attained by the ejected material $V_\mathrm{ej}$ (cf.~Eq.~\ref{e2.33}), and the contrast $\delta$ between the polar and equatorial densities at the injection sphere (cf.~Eq.~\ref{e2.38}).

 From this figure we see that as $\dot{M}_\mathrm{in}/\dot{M}_\mathrm{M}$ increases the stagnation point sinks closer to the central accretor, while at the same time the velocity of the ejected material approaches the speed of light and the density contrast increases.
-From \eq{e2.38} and Figure~\ref{f13} it is also clear that as the injection rate increases more and more material is expelled from the system as a bipolar outflow.
-Moreover, the restrictions on the model parameters, as established in \eqs{e2.24} and \eqref{e2.37}, are also apparent in Figure~\ref{f4}: as soon as these limits are exceeded, the model ceases to be well-defined within the whole domain $r<\mathcal{R}$.
+From \eq{e2.52} and Figure~\ref{f14} it is also clear that as the injection rate increases, more and more material is expelled from the system as a bipolar outflow.
+Moreover, the restrictions on the model parameters, as established in \eqs{e2.32} and \eqref{e2.51}, are also apparent in Figure~\ref{f5}: as soon as these limits are exceeded, the model ceases to be well-defined within the whole domain $r<\mathcal{R}$.